 Mitt is a Lynx Point Siamese from Austin, Texas.
 He was part of an outdoor colony until his rescuers saw that he had a broken tail.
 They took him in to Austin Pets Alive! where he had a partial tail amputation.

-Although he has no problem with mobility, bladder and bowel issues are a big problem.
-Anxiety makes it even harder to express his bladder and bowel.
-We were not sure he would make it when we brought him to Colorado, and there were some scary times.
-But, with the right food and his guidance, we have learned to care for him.
+Although he has no problem with mobility, bladder issues are a dangerous medical concern for Mitt.
+Anxiety makes it even harder to express his bladder which has come very close to rupture several times With the right food and his guidance, we have learned to care for him.

-Mitt is unable to pee on his own and Chris Brown is the only one with the magic touch, patience and Mitt's trust who can help him with that.
+Chris Brown is the only person with the magic touch, patience and Mitt's trust who can help him urinate.
 He does not leak urine like our Manx Syndrome cats, which is very dangerous.
-When we first got him, his bladder would get to the size of a grapefruit!
+When we first got him, his bladder would grow to the size of a grapefruit!
 He had to be aspirated a few times, and hospitalized when blocked once.
 Traditional meds did not work, as he tightened every muscle in his body when being expressed.

 Dr. Sheila got him on the right food and meds (for a while).
 Chris and Mitt worked out the magic sequence of belly rubs for a minute or two and pressing on the bladder for a few seconds.
 I am happy to say he is doing great now!
-Never underestimate the importance of the right food and cat whispering!
+Never underestimate the importance of the good food and tireless patience!

 The only downside of this plan is that Chris cannot go anywhere without him, literally.
-He travels with Chris if he has to go away for even one night♥ Mitt will be a sanctuary cat forever.
+He travels with Chris if he has to go away for even one night♥ Mitt may be a sanctuary cat forever because of this, but he would be a great lapcat for someone who can care for his specific needs.
 We love watching him grow into an adult and delight in having him with us!